-- minimum taxable income (MTI) base (Article 9-A) - fixed dollar minimum tax (Article 9-A) - alternative ENI (Article 32) - tax on premiums (Article 33) - alternative tax (Article 33) - gross earnings or gross income (Article 9)); - the annualized income installment method (this exception only applies when the highest tax base, before credits, for the tax year for which the penalty is being computed is one of the bases specified for the adjusted seasonal method above); - 3. you are not a large corporation and you are computing your estimated tax based on the prior year's tax, provided that the prior year consisted of 12 months and your return showed a tax liability; - 4. you are not a large corporation and you are computing your estimated tax by applying to the tax base on which your current year's tax was paid, the facts shown on your return for, and the law applicable to, the preceding tax year, but using the rates applicable to the current year.
+- fixed dollar minimum tax (Article 9-A) - alternative ENI (Article 32) - tax on premiums (Article 33) - alternative tax (Article 33) - gross earnings or gross income (Article 9)); - the annualized income installment method (this exception only applies when the highest tax base, before credits, for the tax year for which the penalty is being computed is one of the bases specified for the adjusted seasonal method above); - you are not a large corporation and you are computing your estimated tax based on the prior year's tax, provided that the prior year consisted of 12 months and your return showed a tax liability; - 4. you are not a large corporation and you are computing your estimated tax by applying to the tax base on which your current year's tax was paid, the facts shown on your return for, and the law applicable to, the preceding tax year, but using the rates applicable to the current year.

 A large corporation is one that had, or whose predecessor had, ENI or allocated ENI of at least \$1 million for any of the three tax years immediately preceding the tax year involved.
 A corporation filing its first return would be deemed to be a small corporation.
 Article 33 filers: for a non-life insurance corporation subject to tax under Tax Law section 1502-a, a large corporation is one that had direct premiums, subject to the premiums tax under Tax Law section 1502-a, exceeding \$3.75 million for any of the three preceding tax years beginning on or after January 1, 2003.
+However, health maintenance organizations (HMOs) subject to Article 33 meet the definition of a large corporation by satisfying the \$1 million ENI or allocated ENI requirement.